Gaeltacht Minnesota

 Other Common Questions

-What is Ceardlann 2010?{short description of image}(back to questions)
+What is Ceardlann 2016?{short description of image}(back to questions)

 These workshops have been held for a number of years, and provide instruction and practice in the Irish language for students at all levels.
-Classroom activity begins at 9:00, and is completed by 4:30 (usually with a few songs).
+Classroom activity begins at 9:00, and is completed by 4:30.

 How much does it cost to attend?{short description of image}(back to questions)